 For the most part, having cancer really sucks.
 I've done my best to incorporate my diagnosis into my life, constantly trying to gain, regain or maintain my "life's balance."
 Not surprisingly, having a significant illness has made me more keenly aware of my relationships, including the value of my friendships.
 Although I still love meeting new people, I am very sentimental, emotional, and protective of the circle friends I have been lucky enough to surround myself with for years.
 Part II of our winter vacation was spent in the San Francisco Bay Area visiting long-time friends.

-When we take a ski trip, we usually go to the mountains for a week, skiing 4-5 days.
-This year, we planned 3 ski days and spent the balance of the week meeting up with friends.
+and spent the balance of the week meeting up with friends.
 It worked out well because I was a little nervous about getting hurt on the slopes anyway, and since my legs get pretty fatigued after 2-3 days, it made sense.
 The skiing portion of our trip was spectacular...Lake Tahoe always is.
 The visiting friends portion of our trip was even better.

 We made a quick stop at the University of California, Berkeley, (my alma mater), then Wynn, Nina and I stayed with Vicki and her daughter, Sarah, in their Belmont home for a couple of days.
 We met Andrea, Gene, and Laurie in Half Moon Bay, ate at Sam's Chowder House on the Pacific Ocean and